 - Society of Chemical Industry Merit Award for Outstanding Academic Achievement, University of Toronto, Nutritional Sciences

 - Daniel Wilson Scholarship in Science, University of Toronto, Nutritional Sciences

 Current Research Projects

-Having joined DLSPH full-time in December 2016, I am launching a program of research that examines how evidence affects global policy agendas related to employment and health equity.
-My work addresses questions about the roles of public/private partnerships and global institutions in promoting and protecting health.
-I also study population health interventions, using novel conceptual and methodological tools to conduct international comparative policy research on global public health inequalities
+My program of research examines how evidence affects global policy agendas related to employment, other determinants and health equity in the context of the Sustainable Development Goals.
+My work addresses governance-related questions about the roles of public/private partnerships and global institutions in the promotion of health, health equity and the prevention of non-communicable disease and related risk factors (e.g. nutrition).
+I also study population health interventions (policies, programs), using novel conceptual and methodological tools to conduct international comparative policy research on global social and health inequities.

 - Shoveller, JA, Viehbeck, S, Di Ruggiero, E, Greyson, D, Thomson, K, Knight R. Context Matters: A scoping review of population health intervention research (2016).
 Critical Public Health. doi: 10.1080/09581596.2015.1117577.